cdrice26/cookycardz/README.md

 # CookyCardz (formerly ChefDeck)

 CookyCardz is a recipe manager tool.
 It allows you to manage your recipes, organize them with tags, schedule them, and generate grocery lists.
-It is both a cloud-based web app and a (WIP) desktop application with optional cloud syncing.
+It is both a cloud-based web app and a desktop application with optional cloud syncing.

 ## Quick summary